ocelot-cloud/website/content/docs/ocelot-cloud/app-store/_index.md

 no_list: true
 ---

-This article explains the **App Store** page in the Ocelot-Cloud GUI.
+This article explains the **App Store page** in the Ocelot-Cloud GUI.
 The actual {{< external_link "https://store.ocelot-cloud.org/" "App Store" >}} is a separate online service where anyone can upload their own apps.

 The App Store lets you search and install apps on your Ocelot-Cloud instance with just a few clicks.
 By default, the latest version is suggested for installation, but you have the option to install an older version.

 ### Official Apps

-When installing an official app, you should always read the according articles below as they contain setup instructions , security guidelines , information about self-registration
+When installing an official app, you should always read the relevant articles below, as they contain setup instructions, security guidelines and information about self-registration.

 {{< children >}}